sedama29/phyto-dashboard/test_cases.md

 **Expected Results:**
 - All classes imported: ["Copepod", "Diatom", "Dinoflagellate"]
-- No training images copied
+- **NO training images copied** (this is classes_only import)
-- Class definitions imported
+- Class definitions (name, formatted_name, description) imported
-- If classes have >10 training images in source, new model will be trained
+- **NO model training triggered** (no training images imported)
-- Project status set to -1 (hidden) or 0 (needs training)
+- Project status set to -1 (hidden) or current status (no training images means no model can be trained yet)
+- User must manually add training images (>=10 per class) before model can be trained

 **Verification:**
-- Check `class_details` - all classes present
+- Check `class_details` - all classes present with definitions
-- Check training images - none copied
+- Check training images - **NONE copied** (verify `/training_data/PROJ_NEW/` is empty or only has manually added images)
-- Check project status
+- Check project status - should be -1 or unchanged
+- Verify NO model training triggered

 ---